brianmccrory/brianmccrory.github.io/books.md

 1. Roy Sorensen: A Cabinet of Philosophical Curiosities
 1. Margaret Atwood: Oryx and Crake
 1. Ken Follett: Pillars of the Earth
+1. Ruth Ware: The Turn of the Key

 # 2023